Rick Wiles

-Rick Wiles (born August 20, 1953) is a far-right American conspiracy theorist, pundit, religious extremist and senior pastor at the non-denominational Flowing Streams Church.
-He is the founder of TruNews; a website promoting racist, homophobic, Islamophobic, and antisemitic conspiracy theories.
+Rick Wiles (born August 20, 1953) is a far-right American conspiracy theorist, pundit, and Christian fundamentalist senior pastor at the non-denominational Flowing Streams Church.
+He is the founder of TruNews, a website promoting racist, homophobic, and antisemitic conspiracy theories.

 Wiles has said that Jews seek to obtain control of countries to "kill millions of Christians", and has claimed that Jews are "deceivers" and that Jews "plot, they lie, they do whatever they have to do to accomplish their political agenda".
-In February 2020, YouTube permanently banned the TruNews YouTube channel.
+In February 2020, YouTube permanently banned the TruNews channel.

 Career

 Before becoming a radio host, Wiles worked as an advertising and marketing sales manager for CNN and ESPN in the early 1980s, and in 1984 joined the Christian Broadcasting Network as their first National Cable Marketing Manager.
 In 1995, he was hired as the Marketing Director for Trinity Broadcasting Network.
 He resigned from the network in September 1998.

-Wiles previously broadcast his radio show on WRMI (Radio Miami International), but has since adopted the internet as its sole platform, abandoning the short-wave broadcasting station.
+Wiles previously broadcast his radio show on WRMI (Radio Miami International), but now has adopted the internet as the primary platform, with short-wave radio also hosting.

 TruNews

-Wiles founded the organization later to be called TruNews in September 1998, based in Dallas/Fort Worth, Texas, supposedly as a Christian ministry.
-During later months, Wiles toured America where he spoke of moral decline and aimed to prevent "economic collapse" and "war on American soil".
+Wiles founded the organization later to be called TruNews in September 1998, in Dallas/Fort Worth, Texas.
 On May 24, 1999, the organization, then named America's Hope, made its first broadcast.
 After five years of regular broadcasts, the news station changed its name to America Freedom News for a brief period.
 Wiles later changed it a second time to its current name, TruNews.
 It has also been known as Christian News Channel.

-Wiles was reported by The Colorado Independent in October 2014 to have said the spread of Ebola "could solve America's problems with atheism, homosexuality, sexual promiscuity, pornography and abortion."
-In late January 2020, he said the coronavirus was God's "death angel" and "plagues are one of the last steps of judgment."

-TruNews frequently described President Barack Obama as a "demon from hell".
+TruNews is known for promoting racist and antisemitic conspiracy theories and medical misinformation.
+Regarding the September 11 attacks in 2001, Wiles said: "[9/11] wasn't done by the Muslims.
+It was done by a wildcard, the Israeli Mossad, that's cunning and ruthless and can carry out attacks on Americans and make it look like Arabs did it."
+TruNews frequently described Barack Obama as a "demon from hell".
 Obama, he claimed while the former president was in office, was the "jihadist-in-chief" who was "waging jihad against the United States from inside the White House" and murdered Supreme Court Justice Antonin Scalia as a "pagan sacrifice."

-In 2017, Wiles' guests included someone who claimed President Bill Clinton is a flesh eating cannibal leading to his contraction of related diseases.
-Another asserted that Queen Elizabeth II of the United Kingdom is a "lizard person" who had Diana, Princess of Wales murdered because the Princess was in the process of revealing that the Royal Family was involved in satanism.
-He has also asserted that Israel and the "Jewish mafia" had President John F. Kennedy assassinated.
-Another edition of Wiles program claimed Israel and the "synagogue of Satan" are pushing the United States to fight wars on their behalf.